neondatabase/website/content/docs/ai/ai-langchain.md

 ## Obtain an OpenAI API key

 This guide is designed to use an OpenAI model.
-To use an OpenAI model, and OpenAI API key is required.
+To use an OpenAI model, an OpenAI API key is required.
 If you do not have an OpenAI API key, follow these steps to create one:

 1. Navigate to [https://platform.openai.com/](https://platform.openai.com/).
 2. Click on your name or icon, located at the top right corner of the page, and select **View API Keys**.